oracle-devrel/oci-code-editor-samples/java-samples/graalvmee-java-hello-world/README.md

 ## Contributors
 * Author: Sachin Pikle
 * Collaborators: Ashok Raja CM
-* Last updated: November 2022
+* Last updated: June 2023

 ## Contributing
 This project is open source.
 Please submit your contributions by forking this repository and submitting a pull request!
 Oracle appreciates any contributions that are made by the open source community.

 ## License
-Copyright (c) 2022 Oracle and/or its affiliates.
+Copyright (c) 2023 Oracle and/or its affiliates.

 Licensed under the Universal Permissive License (UPL), Version 1.0.